dzeromsk/simple-cloud-provider/README.md

 ### Global pool

-Any service in any namespace will take an address from the global pool `cidr/range`-global.
+Any service in any namespace will take an address from the global pool `{cidr,range}-global`.

 ### Namespace pool

-A service will take an address based upon its namespace pool `cidr/range`-`namespace`.
+A service will take an address based upon its namespace pool `{cidr,range}-{namespace}`.
 These would look like the following:

 ```
 $ kubectl get configmap -n kube-system simple-cloud-provider -o yaml